1

 The following conditions must be met for payment of hysterectomy claims under Health First Colorado.
 These claims must be filed electronically.

-• Prior to the surgery, the person who secures the consent to perform the hysterectomy must inform the member (and her representative, if in attendance) verbally and in writing that the hysterectomy will render the member permanently incapable of bearing children.
+• Prior to the surgery, the person who secures the consent to perform the hysterectomy must inform the member (and the person's representative, if in attendance) verbally and in writing that the hysterectomy will render the member permanently incapable of bearing children.

-• The member and her representative, if any, must sign a Departmental Acknowledgement/Certification Statement for a Hysterectomy form as a written acknowledgment that she has been informed that the hysterectomy will render her permanently incapable of reproducing.
+• The member and the person's representative, if any, must sign a Departmental Acknowledgement/Certification Statement for a Hysterectomy form as a written acknowledgment that the member has been informed that the hysterectomy will render the member permanently incapable of reproducing.
 The written Departmental Acknowledgment form must be signed and dated by the member, completed by the provider and submitted with the claim.

 A written acknowledgment form from the member is not required if: